 If you’re looking for warmth, the Madeiras—a four-island archipelago south of Portugal and west of Morocco—enjoys a sunny, subtropical climate year-round.
 Make your home base Belmond Reid’s Palace in Funchal, the capital city.
 The dreamy, cliffside property is done up in British period décor and offers three luxe pools that look out over the Atlantic.
 For a homemade Madeiran meal, head to Arsenio’s in Old Town Funchal, where guests chow down on fresh seafood and barbecue skewers while live Fado performances (Portuguese folk music) are put on every night.
 When you’re ready for something a little more active, catch the 45-minute bus ride from Funchal to Curral das Freiras—and don’t forget your camera.
 The tiny 16th-century parish, which is home to only 2,000 residents, sits in a deep valley surrounded by near-perpendicular mountain peaks.
 Just be ready for a heart-stopping journey as you trundle along some of the city’s sheerest cliffside roads.

 France’s Chamonix and Switzerland’s Zermatt may steal most of Europe's skiing spotlight, but there’s a case to be made for Innsbruck, Austria, an alpine town that’s twice hosted the Winter Olympics.
-After throwing your bags down at Stage 12—the modern 120-room stay features floor-to-ceiling views of the Nordkette Alps—make use of a Olympia Skiworld pass, which grants you access to nine different ski areas and 185 miles of pistes (we're talking options for beginners, pros, families, and joy riders) in and around the city.
+After throwing your bags down at Hotel Grauer Bär—the modern stay features a rooftop hot tub and views of the Alps—make use of a Olympia Skiworld pass, which grants you access to nine different ski areas and 185 miles of pistes (we're talking options for beginners, pros, families, and joy riders) in and around the city.
 FYI: Austria enjoys ski season through April, so you’ll have plenty of time to shred.
-Once you’ve exhausted yourself on the slopes, go for the seven-course tasting menu at Oniriq, one of the city’s most exciting newcomers.
+Once you’ve exhausted yourself on the slopes, go for the seven-course tasting menu at Oniriq.
 An elevated take on a gastro-pub, the largely vegetarian spot switches up its menu every 8 to 10 weeks; previous courses have included cassava with garden peas, elderberry-capers, elderflower puree, and lime-blossom vinaigrette, and pike perch with yellow beet, trumpet chanterelle, and grape seed oil.

 San Sebastián, Spain